methodphoto/themincricketclub/1993/great-tew.md

 game: Great Tew v The Min
 location: Great Tew
 date: 23/05/1993
 report: The Min batted first and made 178 for 9 wkts.
-Great Tew replied with
+Great Tew replied with 153 for 8 wkts
 result: Match Drawn
 parent: 1993 Fixtures
 ---